SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/setup-workspace-review.md

 ![Workspace Review - Create Policy - Step 2](../../../static/img/setup-workspace-review-create-policy-step2.png)

-* Next, **you can turn on Reminders & Escalations by clicking the toggle next to them (7)** if you want to assign a reminder, an escalations, or a template that contains both, to the workspace review
+* Next, **you can turn on Reminders & Escalations by clicking the toggle next to them (7)** if you want to assign a reminder, an escalation, or a template that contains both to the workspace review
   * Once turned on, you'll be able to **select the template (8)** of your choice from the dropdown menu
     * If you have not created any [reminders](reminders.md) or [escalations](escalations.md), no options are shown in the dropdown menu
     * Only one template can be assigned, so if you want to assign both escalations and reminders to the workspace review policy, your template must contain both